Employer supported training

 If you’re looking to gain new skills relevant to your job - and you’ve already got a job - talking to your employer is often a good first step.
 You may be able to get free training to improve your basic skills or your performance at work, or even get support to do a qualification that could help open doors to promotion or higher education.

-If you are under 19, and interested in an apprenticeship, there will be no financial cost to your employer, so you could ask them if they would consider supporting you through an apprenticeship.
-If you are aged over 19 your employer would need to co-fund the apprenticeship, which many employers are willing to.
+If you are interested in an apprenticeship there will be a minimal cost to your employer, so you could ask them if they would consider supporting you through an apprenticeship.

 An apprenticeship offers excellent training and they are available in a wide range of job sectors.
 As an apprentice, you earn money while you learn and study for nationally recognised qualifications.